Pathways012/FPGA_Portfolio/beginner/switch_debouncer/README.md

 - Hierarchical design and module reuse
 - Clean separation between signal processing and control logic

-These concepts are fundamental in embedded, aerospace, and defense FPGA systems where external inputs are common.
+These concepts are useful in systems with noisy external inputs.